Solar Panel System After 20 Years — What Now? Options, Costs, and Outlook for Owners

 | 2032 | 2011 | ~7,946 MW | Open Space + Large-Scale Commercial |

 Important to note: The 20-year period is a subsidy period, not an expiration date.
-The EEG guarantee is provided through the feed-in tariff set at the time of commissioning—typical 2005 installations received between 54 and 57 cents per kilowatt-hour.
-When the EEG subsidy expires, only this high fixed rate is eliminated.
+The EEG guarantee is based on the feed-in tariff set at the time of commissioning—typical systems installed in 2005 received between 54 and 57 cents per kilowatt-hour.
+When the EEG subsidy expires, only this high fixed rate will no longer apply.
 What remains is a system that is still technically functional and four options for continued operation.

 High-quality PV modules have a technical lifespan of 30 to 40 years—with an actual degradation rate of just 0.15% per year.
-That is one-third of the rate traditionally used in manufacturer warranties.
+That is one-third of the rate traditionally used in manufacturers’ warranties.
 A module installed in 2005 will still deliver about 96% of its original output in 2026; a module installed in 2026 will still be producing reliably in 2056.
+Even using conservative estimates, most well-maintained modules will still deliver 80 to 90% of their original rated output after 20 years.

 What the Fraunhofer long-term study on module lifespan reveals

 The data for this comes from a long-term study by the Fraunhofer Institute for Solar Energy Systems (Fraunhofer ISE), which examined over 200 photovoltaic systems in Germany—some of which have been in operation since the 1980s.
-According to the Fraunhofer analysis, the average actual power loss of wafer-based modules is 0.15% per year.
-Manufacturer warranties typically assume 0.5% per year—so real-world performance is significantly better than the warranty.
+According to the Fraunhofer analysis, the average actual power loss for wafer-based modules is 0.15% per year.
+Manufacturer warranties typically assume a loss of 0.5% per year—so actual performance is significantly better than what the warranty specifies.

 According to technical literature, high-quality glass-film modules have a service life of 30 to 40 years.
 The reality is even more impressive: A PV module installed in 1975 in Albuquerque, USA, still produces 77% of its original output after more than 50 years.
 A photovoltaic system has been in operation on a roof in Lugano, Switzerland, for over 40 years, and the majority of its modules are still fully functional.